blox/blox/docs/deployment-ux.md

 ```

 The reason this alternative was discarded, was that we valued the ease with which users can see what's deployed in terms of what they actually requested.
 Since the rollback `EnvironmentRevision`s were never explicitly created by a human, it's not super clear that they're identical to the older `EnvironmentRevision`s they replace.

+Potential reasons to reconsider this, would be if we want to only roll back some part of the `Environment`, e.g. only the `TaskDefinition`, and not the `InstanceGroup`.

 ### Implicitly resume `Environment` on deployment